 The Wilson Trust Music Therapy Project (WTMTP) is a program of the American Music Therapy Association (AMTA).
 Site visits held this month to grantees reveal significant progress in expanding services to individuals in the Puget Sound region of the Pacific Northwest.
 Meetings took place among grant awardees at Seattle Children’s Hospital, University of Washington, Seattle Pacific University’s music therapy program, Snohomish County Music Project, the University of Washington Medical Center, and with leadership of the Music Therapy Association of Washington.

 Project Director, Barbara Else commented, “WTMTP represents a model for growing quality services for underserved populations.
-The program hinges upon objectives to support music therapy sustainability, technical assistance to area professionals, partnership and collaboration, and accountability”.
+The program hinges upon objectives to support music therapy sustainability, technical assistance to area professionals, partnership and collaboration, and accountability.”

 David Knott, MT-BC and music therapist at Seattle Children’s Hospital noted the WTMTP program funds “helped Seattle Children's establish a music therapy position dedicated to serving our Cancer Care unit.
 With that support, the following year found a 400% increase in music therapy services provided to our young patients experiencing treatment for cancer.
 Wilson Trust enabled a quantum leap in the development of the music therapy service at Seattle Children's.”